Tapping For Anxiety And Stress Relief

 Explore affordable and convenient online therapy options

-The tapping movement can be done gently with two or more fingertips tapping lightly up to five times on each point in ascending order, from the top of your head on down.
+The tapping movement can be done gently with two or more fingertips tapping lightly up to five times on each point in ascending order, from the top of your head down.
 As you go, you may choose to recite your reminder phrase to maintain mental focus.
-You can do this sequence just once, or repeat it multiple times in a single session.
-When you’ve finished, you can rate the level of anxiety you now feel on a scale of one to 10 so you can see if this technique has helped you feel calmer.
-If the technique works right, it may be able to help you find a healthier stress response to the thought or feeling that caused your feelings in the first place.
+You can do this sequence just once or repeat it multiple times in a single session.
+When you’ve finished, you can rate the level of anxiety you now experience on a scale of one to 10 so you can see if this technique has helped you feel calmer.
+If the technique works right, it may be able to help you find a healthier stress response to the thought that caused your feelings in the first place.

 Online therapy